 **STOP RIGHT HERE**

 Firstly, ask yourself why you may have dismissed said application.
 Is your first thought, “What can someone who knows everything about the War of 1812 do to support and contribute to our business?”
 This is the first mistake.
 Don’t think about the subject matter; focus on the skills.
-As Historians, we can’t tell you everything that’s happened in History, that’s not what we do.
-Among other things, we study trends, theories and problems, that are very relevant to today, and communicate and interpret them.
+As Historians, we can’t tell you everything thats happened in History, that’s not what we do.
+Among other things, we study and analyze trends, theories and problems, that are very relevant to today, communicate and interpret them.

 Secondly, don’t get me wrong, I’m not saying that having a History degree means that we are qualified for everything.